First person of color confirmed as next Census Bureau leader

 After Dillingham resigned, the agency’s chief operating officer, Ron Jarmin, assumed the director’s duties on an interim basis.
 Santos will fill the remainder of Dillingham’s term, which expires at the end of the year, and then start a new five-year term.

+After Santos was confirmed, Senate Majority Leader Chuck Schumer described him as a “perfect fit” for the job.

+“He is exactly the kind of person our country needs overseeing our Census — an impartial, highly experienced professional from outside politics,” Schumer said.

-Santos told senators that the Census Bureau needs more independence and transparency to build public trust in the statistical agency and that the agency’s career staff needed nurturing after enduring “a tumultuous 2020.”
+Santos told senators during his confirmation hearing that the Census Bureau needs more independence and transparency to build public trust in the statistical agency and that the agency’s career staff needed nurturing after enduring “a tumultuous 2020.”

 The 2020 census experienced unprecedented obstacles because of the coronavirus pandemic, as well as wildfires in the West and hurricanes along the Gulf Coast.
 The pandemic forced the Census Bureau to delay until April the release of state population numbers used to apportion congressional seats.
 The release of redistricting data used for drawing congressional and legislative districts was postponed until August.